OxfordIHTM/oxcgrt/README.md

-The [Oxford COVID-19 Government Response Tracker (OxCGRT)](https://www.bsg.ox.ac.uk/research/covid-19-government-response-tracker) is a project that gathered data on government measures taken to address COVID-19 from 2020 to 2023 rigourously and consistently.
+The [Oxford COVID-19 Government Response Tracker (OxCGRT)](https://www.bsg.ox.ac.uk/research/covid-19-government-response-tracker) is a project that gathered data on government measures taken to address COVID-19 from 2020 to 2023 rigorously and consistently.
 It involved over 1500 volunteers and provided real-time information on various policy responses worldwide up to 2022.
-As of May 2023, most countries had lifted their pandemic-related policies, prompting the project to shift its focus to analyzing the collected data and conducting research on the impacts and determinants of these responses.
+As of May 2023, most countries had lifted their pandemic-related policies, prompting the project to shift its focus to analysing the collected data and conducting research on the impacts and determinants of these responses.

 ## The OxCGRT data